ChrisW-priv/PersonalVault/projects/EARIN.md

 ## Action Items

 - [ ] Prepare for the lecture on Wednesday

-## Progress
+- [ ] Make note on the alpha beta pruning

-Notes on what happened...
+- [ ] Make note on the constraints solver

-## Reflection
+- [ ] Make note on the min max solver

-What went wrong?
-Why?
+- [ ] Make note on the NP complete problems - what are they etc.